SS Arizona: Development and design

 Starting in 1866, the Guion Line was successful in the Liverpool-Queenstown-New York steerage trade.
 In 1875, Guion began commissioning express liners to compete for first class business, but its first two ships were total failures.
 William Pearce, the controlling partner of the John Elder shipyard, was convinced that a crack steamer that carried only passengers and light freight could be profitable because she would attract more passengers and spend less time in port.
 When Cunard rejected his proposal, Pearce offered his idea to the Guion line at a bargain price of £140,000 at a time when express liners typically cost £200,000.
 He also agreed to share the initial costs.
 Stephen Guion, managing director of the line, personally owned the new vessel.

 As completed, Arizona appeared similar to White Star's Germanic, the current holder of the Blue Riband, but with greater power.
-Her engines produced 6,400 indicated horsepower, 1,400 more than Germanic.
+Her engine produced 6,400 indicated horsepower, 1,400 more than Germanic.
 Arizona's six double-ended boilers and 39 furnaces consumed 135 tons of coal per day, considerably more than her White Star rival.
 She also had less room for cargo and steerage passengers.

 Because of her high power, Arizona was an uncomfortable ship.
 However, publicity at the time tried to hide this by describing the luxury of her interior.
 Her saloon "contained six long tables, with revolving chairs.
 A large dome-like aperture, with a skylight at the top, rose from the centre of the saloon, and was crossed by beams, supported by small pillars of polished wood, upon which were placed plants and flowers.
 The saloon extended the entire width of the vessel, and contained a fine piano at the forward end, and a library at the after end.
 The state-rooms were elegantly upholstered, and contained every facility for comfort.
 Pneumatic bells connected all the state-rooms with the steward's pantry, which was situated just aft the main saloon.
 A richly-furnished ladies' boudoir was on the promenade deck, just aft of the forward wheel-house."

 Service history

 Shortly after her maiden voyage on 31 May 1879, Arizona won the eastbound record for a Sandy Hook-Queenstown run of seven days, eight hours, 11 minutes (15.96 knots).
-However, despite her greater power and coal consumption, she failed to take the westbound "Blue Riband" record from Germanic.
+However, despite her greater power and coal consumption, she failed to take the westbound Blue Riband record from Germanic.

 On 7 November 1879, Arizona suffered a collision with an iceberg en route to Liverpool.
 Stephen Guion was on board with two of his nieces.
 It was found that the ship was holding an insufficient watch in the bow, with most of the deck crew positioned on or around the bridge.
 Fortunately, while she was going at full speed, the ship's top speed was only about 15 knots, so the damage was not threatening.
 As such, she remained afloat and was able to proceed to St. John's where she underwent temporary repairs before returning to Scotland.
 Guion advertised this near disaster as proof of Arizona's strength.